This post was submitted by a site visitor and it represents her experience.

-My husband was diagnosed with PTSD in September 2007, over a year after being honorably discharged from active duty.
+My husband was diagnosed with PTSD (post-traumatic stress disorder) in September 2007, over a year after being honorably discharged from active duty.
 It took us that long to realize that something was just not right.

 The day we received his diagnosis was certainly bittersweet for me.
 There was a part of me that was relieved.

 Finally, there was an explanation for all we had been through in the past year!
 I was relieved to know that there was a reason for all the nightmares, the drinking, the paranoia, and the fighting.